Circoolbilog/circoolbilog.github.io/_tabs/about.md

 # About Clark Llarena

-Welcome to **Circool B-log**, your digital playground for tech, creativity, and everything in between!
+Welcome to **Circool B-log**

 Hey there!
-I'm Clark Llarena, but around these parts, you can call me Circool.
-Back in high school, Circool was born from a playful moment of linguistic mischief, when I deliberately mangled the pronunciation of "circle" with an exaggerated Bicol/Filipino accent.
-Little did I know that this whimsical creation would evolve into the moniker for my digital persona and the namesake of this blog.
+I'm Clark Llarena I am the main person who maintains this website.
+I am a Computer Engineering graduate, and currently working on AI Research.
+I have a passion for continously learning whatever peaks my interests.

 ## What You'll Find Here

-At Circool B-log, we're all about embracing the diversity of human expression.
-From technical tutorials to introspective book reviews, from intricate lines of code to vibrant strokes of art, this is your sanctuary for exploration and inspiration.
-Here, the boundaries between technology and creativity blur, giving rise to a vibrant tapestry of innovation and imagination.
+Whatever I feel like really, it can range from technical tutorials, book reviews, my artwork, things that are going on with my life, and whatever peaks my interests.
+There might be posts by guests as well.

-## Why Circool B-log?
+## Why Circool B-log exists?

-Driven by a thirst for knowledge and a passion for self-expression, I embarked on the journey of creating Circool B-log.
-This digital haven is a reflection of my ever-evolving interests and passions, a space where I can bridge the gap between the analytical world of Computer Engineering and the boundless realms of art and literature.
+I have been stagnant for most of my early adult life, I feel like I'm not moving forward, this website is one of my outlets, something to keep me busy.
+I have to keep on learning, creating to move forward.
+This is a way for me to express my self as well as a window to my journey in life.This digital haven is a reflection of my ever-evolving interests and passions, a space where I can bridge the gap between the analytical world of Computer Engineering and the boundless realms of art and literature.

-## What Sets Us Apart

-What sets Circool B-log apart is its celebration of individuality and creativity.
-Here, we embrace the quirks and idiosyncrasies that make us unique, infusing every post with a dash of personality and playfulness.
-From the whimsical origins of our name to the eclectic mix of content, this blog is a testament to the beauty of diversity and self-expression.

 ## A Peek Into My World

-When I'm not diving into lines of code or losing myself in the pages of a good book, you can find me unleashing my creativity through art and music.
-As an avid artist, I'm excited to share glimpses of my journey through the gallery section of this blog, where each brush stroke tells a story of inspiration and expression.

-## Join the Journey

-Whether you're here to unravel the mysteries of technology, explore the depths of literature, or simply bask in the beauty of art and music, I invite you to join me on this journey of discovery and self-expression.
-Together, let's celebrate the infinite possibilities of human creativity and innovation.
+I used to spend most of my days rotting my brain on Youtube or Short form media, be it reels or shorts, I used to have tiktok as well but I uninstalled it just because of the fact that I am aware of how huge of a time sinkhole it is and yet I just fell into other short form media.
+After some self reflection, motivational videos, and reading some books, I decided to take some action. and one of those things is creating and maintaining this website.

+I am proud to be somewhat decent in programming/coding, but I have very little to show for it, that is why I also plan to keep my github account active with whatever project intersts me.
+I also used to draw a lot but I've been stagnant in that field as well, same with my interest in music, and playing musical instruments.

+# What to Expect on Circool B-log

+- **Technical Posts**: Programming, software development, and emerging techs.
+- **Book Reviews**: Insightful reviews of various genres and authors.
+- **Life Updates**: Personal reflections and updates on the my journey.
+- **Guest Posts**: Diverse perspectives from guest contributors.
+- **Gallery**: Curated collections of insmypiring artwork.
+- **GitHub Projects**: Latest coding projects and contributions, from open-source to personal experiments.
+- **Music**: Exploration of music and musical instruments, blending tech and creativity.